NEW in the Glattpark!

 Power bleaching, also known as in in-office-bleaching, is a medicinal procedure which whitens teeth substantially in very little time by using a special LED lamp.

-Power bleaching costs in between 190 CHF for a refresh and 390 for full whitening, depending on the duration and intensity of the treatment.
+Power bleaching costs CHF 490.
 For best results, we recommend going to the dental hygienist and for a check-up before treatment.

 It depends on several factors for how long your teeth stay white.
 Avoid highly teeth-staining foods and hold back on coffee, tea, tobacco and red wine.
 Optimize your daily oral hygiene and visit the dental hygienist regularly.